 A beautiful subversion (of course) in Discworld: an explorer has spent his life (ironically) searching uncharted jungles for the Fountain of Youth, only to drink from it and die from water contamination.

-Also Nanny Ogg comments (in an unrelated incident) that animals living in water is no guarantee that the water is safe to drink, since they probably don't get out to go to the bathroom.
+Also a footnote in Reaper Man notes that animals living in water is no guarantee that the water is safe to drink, since they probably don't get out to go to the bathroom.

-In another subversion, Ponder Stibbons once shows the Archchancellor some water under a microscope to show how much stuff is living in it.
+In another subversion, Ponder Stibbons once shows the Archchancellor some water from the river Ankh under a microscope to show how much stuff is living in it.
 Ridcully declares that anything supporting that much life must be healthy.

 Despite the fact that you can draw a chalk outline on the river Ankh, many of the city's residents are convinced it must be safe to drink because it's passed through so many kidneys.
-The water from the above example came from it, although fish that have evolved to survive in the Ankh explode when exposed to fresh water or air.
+There are fish that have evolved to survive in the Ankh, but they tend to explode when exposed to fresh water or air.

 Used very sadly in the The Edge Chronicles as Rook discovers when he meets Twig and discovers that his plan to save his crew at River-rise failed because a crew member got water from a still pond, killing everyone except Twig, who was sick for a week and couldn't even clear the bodies from his ship.

 In the Clive Cussler novel The Wrecker, a temperance group tries to demonstrate how dangerous alcohol is by showing how a few drops of alcohol can kill all the various microbes living in a small container of water.
 The audience, seeing how many things were living in their well water, resolve to never touch it again.